FAQ - Frequently Asked Questions

 Can I shorten my pole dance pole?

-In the X-Pert and X-Sport Pole Set the B-Pole (included in the standard set) can be replaced by a pole extension in order to shorten the pole.
+In the Pro X-Pert, X-Pert, and X-Sport Pole Set the B-Pole (included in the standard set) can be replaced by a pole extension in order to shorten the pole.
+The B-Pole is 110,5cm long for the X-Sport and Pro X-Pert and it is 102cm long for the X-Pert.
 The table below shows all the lengths that can be constructed using the pole extensions.

 |Extension used||Ceiling heights that can be constructed|